 Use this command to open the Gain Reference Policy dialog box and set options controlling which gain reference is used for gain normalization within SerialEM when several are available.

 This command acquires an image with the Search camera parameter set, or with the View camera parameters if the option Use View for Search is selected.
 In Low Dose mode, images captured with this command are taken with the separately defined Search area microscope parameters.

 View command (Camera menu)

-This command acquires an image with the first camera parameter set.
-This would be a good parameter set to use for highly binned, continuous exposures, if continuous exposures worked reasonably well.
+This command acquires an image with the View camera parameter set.
+Either this set or the Search set would be a good parameter set to use for binned, continuous exposures, if continuous exposures work well for the particular camera.

 In Low Dose mode, images captured with these parameters are not shifted away from the center of the recording area.
 The View area is intended to be set up to give a low magnification, low exposure overview.
 The various procedures which would ordinarily lower the magnification to track positions, such as the eucentricity-finding routines, use View exposures in low dose mode.
 In other words, these routines rely on the parameter set giving adequate exposures for low-mag tracking in low dose mode.

 This command acquires an image with the Focus camera parameter set.
 This parameter set is used by the Autofocus routine to acquire two or three images in quick succession, so it is typical to set it up for a small image that can be read out quickly, such as the central quarter of the field, with somewhat short exposure and drift settling times.
 It would be nice if one could also use this parameter set for visually assessing focus, but one usually wants a larger area for that purpose.